acrylic and gravel on canvas, ink on polypropelene, satin laminated

 Museum of Contemporary Art, purchased with funds provided by the Coe and Mordant families, 2006

-The use of language and text is a regular strategy for artists addressing political ideas in their work, and one that Bell embraces.
-Bell’s four-panel work Worth Exploring? challenges the position of Aboriginal art and artists inside the art system, linking it to the historical legal status of European colonisation.
-With his trademark directness and humour, Bell uses a combination of painting and legal documents to raise complex questions of artistic authenticity, appropriation and reception, as part of a broad debate on Australian race relations.
+The four panels of Richard Bell’s work Worth Exploring? challenge the position of Aboriginal art and artists inside the western art system, linking it to the historical legal status of European colonisation.
+With his trademark directness and humour, Bell uses a combination of paintings and legal documents to raise complex questions about artistic authenticity, appropriation and reception as part of a broad debate on Australian race relations.

 Richard Bell, 2002